ShubhamBawiskar/GDP_Prediction/README.md

 # GDP_prediction
-Prediction of the GDPs of different countries in the world.
+Prediction of the GDPs of different countries in the world using AI model.